Skip to content

 ⚠️ Important Notes

-2️⃣ Forgot to note the suadmin account password?
-Follow these steps:
+2️⃣ To recreate the suadmin account, follow these steps:

 bash